NegatioN/BattleRiteStats/_characters/ulric.md

       name: Divine Protection
       type: support
     - color: red
-      description: Hammer of Justice deals 3 bonus damage and the Stun duration of charged Hammer of Justice is increased by 0.2 when affected by Favor.
+      description: When affected by Favor charged Hammer of Justice deals 3 bonus damage and the Stun duration is increased by 0.2.
       icon: 398f1e921a73f484e9fc54e1308407f7
       name: Enchanted Weapon
       type: offense